-Your feedback is important for revising the text prior to reprinting the book, which I intend to do after two years (2022).
+Your feedback is important for revising the map tables describing each track which I intend to do after two years (2022) and editing these web pages which I do constantly.
 Of particular interest is your walking times, judgement of difficulty, your reports on the remote sources of drinking water and experience with posting food parcels and any other logistics arrangements.Email feedback on your walking experience

 Traversing the Hajar Mountains was the most incredible adventure of our lives.
 For two weeks we were taken out of the 21st century and into our own magical world where we slept under the stars and drank water from ancient reservoirs while barely seeing another soul, except wild donkeys and fearless mountain goats.